Moving Quote Terminology, Decoded

 You paid for a truck, not an airplane, right?
-This term doesn’t refer to the cost to ship your stuff via plane, it relates to how many flights of stairs your movers have to navigate as they haul your furniture and boxes.
-Make sure this number is zero on your quote if you’re moving from bottom floor apartment to single-story home.
+This term doesn’t refer to the cost to ship your stuff via plane; it relates to how many flights of stairs your movers have to navigate as they haul your furniture and boxes.
+Make sure this number is zero on your quote if you’re moving from a bottom floor apartment to a single-story home.

 Your movers will pad furniture and other valuables with foam and bubble wrap while you move, but the acronym “PAD” actually stands for “Preferred Arrival Date.”
 If you’re asked to fill out a form with this term, enter the date you want your belongings to arrive at your new home.

-Your moving quote will be packed will all sorts of terms and figures, and knowing what they mean gives you leverage.
-Make your movers peg you as a knowledgeable customer!
-You will be better able to advocate for yourself-and check your moving quote for anything fishy-when you’re familiar with the lingo.
+A successful move starts long before you start packing.
+Your moving quote will be packed with all sorts of terms and figures, and knowing what they mean gives you leverage.
+Make your movers peg you as a knowledgeable customer by learning the lingo!
+You’ll be better able to advocate for yourself and check your moving quote for anything fishy.